isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 There are methods of automated variable selection such as stepwise, foward and backwards selection that can help us decide which variables to include in the multiple linear regression model. </br>

 However, such methods [come with limitations](https://www.stata.com/support/faqs/statistics/stepwise-regression-problems/).
-Where possible, I prefer to be intentional about developing a model that best answers the research question by manually selecting predictors.
+It is imperative to be intentional about developing a model that best answers the research question by manually selecting predictors.
 </br></br>

 The predictor variables we will include in the final regression model are: